 - Explaining Longwood University’s policy and investigation procedures.

-- Exploring various means of resolving the complaint including informal resolution.
+- Exploring various means of resolving the complaint, including informal resolution or referral to other applicable University policies or procedures.

 - Making referrals to Counseling and Psychological Services for counseling or other mental health resources, if appropriate.

-- Discussing with the complainant the option of notifying the police if criminal activities are alleged.
+- Notifying the police if criminal activities are alleged.

 - Conducting or arranging for an investigation of the alleged prohibited conduct.

-- Arranging interim services to prevent reoccurrence of the alleged prohibited conduct, which could include increased monitoring, supervision, or security at locations or activities where the misconduct occurred and no-contact directives, as necessary.
+- Arranging interim services to prevent the recurrence of the alleged prohibited conduct, which could include increased monitoring, supervision, or security at locations or activities where the alleged discrimination occurred and no-contact directives.

-- Preparing or overseeing any reports, recommendations, or remedial action(s) that are needed or warranted to resolve any prohibited conduct and maintaining all information pertaining to an investigation or complaint in a secure file.
+- Prepare or oversee any reports, recommendations, or remedial action(s) that are appropriate to resolve any prohibited conduct and maintain all information pertaining to an investigation or complaint in a secure file.

-- The Title IX Coordinator and Deputy Title IX Coordinators will participate in ongoing Title IX training and maintain a high level of knowledge of the policy and procedures.
+- The Title IX Coordinator, Deputy Title IX Coordinators, and investigators designated by the University, will participate in ongoing Title IX training and maintain a high level of knowledge of the policy and procedures.

 Reporting Options

-- Title IX Coordinator: Anyone who believe they have either witnessed or been subjected to Title IX misconduct should notify the Title IX Coordinator:
+- Title IX Coordinator: Anyone who believes they have witnessed or been subjected to sex discrimination should notify the Title IX Coordinator:

 Kathleen Roberts, Title IX Coordinator